Negotiating is all about finding a compromise. To do so, you need to weigh the risks against the benefits of your actions.

 - Red lines: These are the non-negotiable limits set by your organisation’s mandate.
 They are based on laws, policies, humanitarian principles and ethical considerations.
 Crossing a red line can have severe legal and reputational consequences.

-- Bottom lines: Unlike red lines, bottom lines are tactical tools: you define them strategically based on your negotiation’s objectives.
-They represent the threshold where risks start outweighing the benefits.
+- Bottom lines are tactical tools: you define them strategically based on your negotiation objectives.
+Unlike red lines, they are not fixed; they can change as your objectives change.
+They represent the threshold at which risks start to outweigh the benefits.
 Bottom lines offer some flexibility because you can use them to manage the conversation and avoid deals that could jeopardise your organisation’s integrity or operations.

 Now that you have the foundation, it’s time to find the right level of compromise.